 curl -X GET \

-'https://b2p.app.sbb.ch/api/trip-offers?tripId=zwVECgJWMRLSAsKswrZCQUlNwrZ0AQvwQEhLScK2VCRBPTFATz1CYXNlbCBTQkJAWD03NTg5NTY2QFk9NDc1NDc0MDhAdT0wQEw9ODUwMDAxMEBhPTEyOEAkDToIZXJuATUUNDM5MTMxATUYNjk0ODgzNBk1DDcwMDARNSwyMDIzMDIyNDE3NTYZDTg4NTYkSUNFIDM3MSQkMSQFAeDCtktDwrYjVkUjMiNDRiMxMDAjQ0EjMCNDTSMwI1NJQ1QjMSNBTSMxNjQ2NSNBTTIjMCNSVCMxNSMBOQ06KDAjRVJHIzEjSElOAQwgQ0sjOTE3OTZ8EQYEODUBDAEGGDB8MHwxNjUFGiQ0fDF8MHw0MTE0BRc8LTIxNDc0ODM2NDgjwrZLUhFdLDEjGvMCCjoKEgoHOCkawBIHU1RBVElPThIZMjAyMy0wMi0yNFQxNzo1NjowMCswMTowMCIHUExBTk5FRCgQCh8VPAQyMxU8ACIVIQARGSEIMjE4SiEAJBIKGwoOCgMxMzJKHQAAExWbIYAVIQAaMpsAADhWmwDwQxQSFggQEBQaBjAwMDAxMSIDSUNFMgMzNzEaOgoCVlISHkJJQ1lDTEVTOiBSZXNlcnZhdGlvbiByZXF1aXJlZBj_____BQMEASAFBwEBQAEaNgoCUiASGlBsYWNlIHJlGTgccG9zc2libGVWOAA8Kg5QVUJMSUNfSk9VUk5FWQ%3D%3D&passengers=paxa%3B42%3Bhalf-fare' \
+'https://b2p.api.sbb.ch/api/trip-offers?tripId=zwVECgJWMRLSAsKswrZCQUlNwrZ0AQvwQEhLScK2VCRBPTFATz1CYXNlbCBTQkJAWD03NTg5NTY2QFk9NDc1NDc0MDhAdT0wQEw9ODUwMDAxMEBhPTEyOEAkDToIZXJuATUUNDM5MTMxATUYNjk0ODgzNBk1DDcwMDARNSwyMDIzMDIyNDE3NTYZDTg4NTYkSUNFIDM3MSQkMSQFAeDCtktDwrYjVkUjMiNDRiMxMDAjQ0EjMCNDTSMwI1NJQ1QjMSNBTSMxNjQ2NSNBTTIjMCNSVCMxNSMBOQ06KDAjRVJHIzEjSElOAQwgQ0sjOTE3OTZ8EQYEODUBDAEGGDB8MHwxNjUFGiQ0fDF8MHw0MTE0BRc8LTIxNDc0ODM2NDgjwrZLUhFdLDEjGvMCCjoKEgoHOCkawBIHU1RBVElPThIZMjAyMy0wMi0yNFQxNzo1NjowMCswMTowMCIHUExBTk5FRCgQCh8VPAQyMxU8ACIVIQARGSEIMjE4SiEAJBIKGwoOCgMxMzJKHQAAExWbIYAVIQAaMpsAADhWmwDwQxQSFggQEBQaBjAwMDAxMSIDSUNFMgMzNzEaOgoCVlISHkJJQ1lDTEVTOiBSZXNlcnZhdGlvbiByZXF1aXJlZBj_____BQMEASAFBwEBQAEaNgoCUiASGlBsYWNlIHJlGTgccG9zc2libGVWOAA8Kg5QVUJMSUNfSk9VUk5FWQ%3D%3D&passengers=paxa%3B42%3Bhalf-fare' \

--H 'Accept: application/json' \
+-H 'accept: application/json' \

--H 'Accept-Language: en' \
+-H 'accept-language: en' \

--H 'X-Conversation-Id: cafebabe-0815-4711-1234-ffffdeadbeef' \
+-H 'x-conversation-id: cafebabe-0815-4711-1234-ffffdeadbeef' \

--H 'X-Contract-Id: ABC1234'
+-H 'x-contract-id: ABC1234'

 3.5.
 Swagger documentation & Service Mock